arnaldpuy/software_quality_analysis/README.md

 * SACRAMENTO - Sacramento Soil Moisture Accounting Model.
 * SWAT - Soil and Water Assessment Tool.
 * VIC - Variable Infiltration Capacity model.

+### Code

+We offer the code in `.R`, `.pdf` and `.Rmd`.
+Our entire workflow can be run and the results replicated from either of these files.
+The user must run the code from the same folder where the files in the generated data section are stored for a successful compilation.